Skip to main content

 • Vacancy rate: below 5%

-• Top cities: Benidorm, Calpe, Altea, Jávea, Torrevieja
+• Best cities: Benidorm, Calpe, Altea, Jávea, Torrevieja

-Costa Blanca Property Prices 2025: A Detailed Analysis
+Property Prices in Costa Blanca 2026: A Detailed Analysis

-Properties with sea views are among the most sought-after across the Costa Blanca region and are the dream of many investors from around the world.
-Sea-view apartment prices in Costa Blanca in 2025 are varied and depend mainly on location and finishing standard.
-Smaller apartments can be found from as little as from 190,000 EUR.
-Meanwhile, luxury penthouses with panoramic views on the seafront, offering not only spectacular views but also top-class finishes and additional amenities, cost over 500,000 EUR.
+Properties with sea views are among the most sought-after throughout the Costa Blanca region and are the dream of many investors from around the world.
+Prices of apartments in Costa Blanca with sea views in 2026 vary and depend mainly on location and finish standard.
+Smaller apartments can already be found from 190,000 EUR.
+On the other hand luxury penthouse with panoramic views on the frontline, offering not only spectacular views but also top-class finishes and additional amenities, cost over 500,000 EUR.

-It's worth taking a closer look at prices in particular districts according to the latest 2025 data:
+It is worth taking a detailed look at prices in individual districts according to the latest data from 2026:

-Average prices of sea-view apartments in Costa Blanca (2025):
+Average prices of apartments with sea views in Costa Blanca (2026):

 • Torrevieja: from 2500 EUR/m²